Algebras of Information. An Axiomatic Foundation: Conditional independence structures

-(2) Since $D$ is distributive, the Markov property (\ref{eq:MarkovProp}) holds if and only if $\lambda(V_{v,w}) \bot_{L} \lambda(V_{v,u}) \vert \lambda(v)$ for all pairs of distinct neighbours $w$ and $u$ of $v$.
-We claim that these pairwise conditional independence relations hold in a join tree.
-In fact, by distributivity
+Since $(Q,\leq)$ is a distributive lattice, the Markov property (\ref{eq:MarkovProp}) holds if and only if $\lambda(V_{v,w}) \bot_L \lambda(V_{v,u}) \vert \lambda(v)$ for all pairs $u,w$ of distinct neighbours of $v$, as noted above.
+We claim that these pairwise conditional independence properties hold in a join tree.
+In fact, by distributivity,